nodecopter/nodecopter.com/organize.md

 <h3 id="setup-venue-repair-station"><a href="#setup-venue-repair-station">Have a battery/repair station</a></h3>

 Set a table aside which you'll use a battery charging station, repair station and question station.
-That way you have one place where the attendees can go to, to get fresh batteries, repair the drones and ask questions.
+That way you have one place where the attendees can get fresh batteries, repair the drones and ask questions.

 <h3 id="setup-venue-flying-area"><a href="#setup-venue-flying-area">Have a separate flying area</a></h3>

-In order prevent accidents create a separate flying area.
+In order to prevent accidents create a separate flying area.
 That way you won't have drones crashing into humans or laptops.

 <h3 id="setup-venue-hacking-tables"><a href="#setup-venue-hacking-tables">Setup the hacking tables</a></h3>

-Setup the tables in a way, that a team of 3 to 4 hackers has enough space to have a drone on the table and their laptops.
+Setup the tables in a way that a team of 3 to 4 hackers has enough space to have a drone on the table and their laptops.
 Have enough power sockets available for each table, since every attendee probably has one laptop and one mobile device that need recharging.
 Don't separate teams too much, because sharing and